Lucas Digne: Everton

 Digne joined English club Everton on 1 August 2018, for a five-year deal on an initial fee of £18 million.
 He made his debut ten days later, replacing double goalscorer and fellow debutant Richarlison for the last four minutes of a 2–2 draw at Wolverhampton Wanderers.
 On his first start on 29 August in a 3–1 EFL Cup win against Rotherham United, he assisted a goal from Dominic Calvert-Lewin.
 Digne made his first Premier League start for Everton four days later in a home game against Huddersfield Town, and assisted Calvert-Lewin's headed equaliser in a 1–1 draw.

 By the start of October, Digne had become Everton's first-choice left back, ahead of veteran Leighton Baines.
 He scored his first goal for the club on 10 December, in the sixth minute of stoppage time at the end of a match against Watford, curling in a free kick for a 2–2 draw.
 Sixteen days later he scored twice in a 5–1 win at Burnley, with a free kick and a 30-yard shot.
 On 29 January 2019 he was sent off in a 1–0 win at Huddersfield for denying Adama Diakhaby a goalscoring opportunity with a foul.
 Digne's first season at Everton concluded with individual honours as he was named the Club's Player of the Season, as voted for by supporters, and Players' Player of the Season alongside midfielder Idrissa Gueye, the first time the award had been shared.

 On 25 October 2020, Digne was sent off in a 2–0 loss at Southampton for a foul on Kyle Walker-Peters.
 Referee Kevin Friend recorded it as "serious foul play" which is punished with a three-game suspension, but the ban was reduced to one match on appeal.

-In January 2022, Digne told Everton manager Rafael Benítez that he no longer wanted to play for the club and wished to leave.
+In early January 2022, Digne told Everton manager Rafael Benítez that he no longer wanted to play for the club and wished to leave.
 He had argued with the manager over tactics.
+Benitez would be dismissed from the club just weeks later on 16 January.